SenseNet/sn-resources/training/sn-certified-frontend-developer/01-Be-part-of-the-community.md

 **Strong recommendation:**
  - Always ignore external packages / libraries that are managed by a package manager (e.g. NPM's *node_modules* or NuGet Packages).
 They should be installed by the Package Manager with ```npm install``` or ```nuget restore```.
  - Ignore build artifacts (dlls, exes, minified/bundled js, etc...).
 They should be created *during* the build process.
- - Try to avoid commiting large binaries.
+ - Try to avoid committing large binaries.

 ### GIT Flow
 Git Flow is a recommendation how you can manage your feature, release and hotfix branches.